Fratton Park

-Fratton Park is a football ground in Portsmouth, England and is the home of Portsmouth F.C..
-Fratton Park's location on Portsea Island is unique in English professional football, as it is the only professional English football ground not found on the mainland of Great Britain.
-Fratton Park has been the only home football ground in Portsmouth FC's entire history.
+Fratton Park is a football ground in Portsmouth, Hampshire, England, and is the home of Portsmouth Football Club.
+Fratton Park's location on Portsea Island is unique in English professional football, as it is the only professional English football ground not located on the mainland of Great Britain.
+Fratton Park has been the only home football ground in Portsmouth F.C.'s entire history.

-The early Fratton Park was designed by local architect Arthur Cogswell and built in 1899 on the site of a market garden in Milton, a Portsea Island farming village.
-In 1904, the village of Milton and the entirety of Portsea Island became part of the borough of Portsmouth.
+Fratton Park was built in 1899 by Alfred H. Bone, a Portsmouth-based architect, surveyor and a founding director of the football club.
+The site of Fratton Park was formerly a market garden potato field in a Portsea Island farming village named Milton.
+By 1904, the village of Milton and the rest of Portsea Island had become part of the borough of Portsmouth.

-Portsmouth's football ground was deceptively named as "Fratton Park" by the club's founders, to persuade supporters that the new Milton-based football ground was within walking distance of neighbouring Fratton's railway station; the true distance between the railway station and football ground is actually one mile, or a ten-minute walk.
+Portsmouth's football ground was deceptively named as "Fratton Park" by the club's founding directors, to persuade supporters that the new Milton-based football ground was within walking distance of neighbouring Fratton's convenient railway station; the true distance between the railway station and football ground is actually one mile, or a ten-minute walk.

 Fratton Park was first opened to the public on Tuesday 15 August 1899.
-The first ever match at Fratton Park took place on the afternoon of Wednesday 6 September 1899, a 2-0 friendly win against Southampton FC, attended by 4,141 supporters.
-Three days later, the first competitive home match at Fratton Park was played on Saturday 9 September 1899, a Southern League First Division 2–0 win against Reading F.C., attended by 9,000 supporters.
+The first ever match at Fratton Park took place on the afternoon of Wednesday 6 September 1899, a 2–0 friendly win against Southampton, attended by 4,141 supporters.
+Three days later, the first competitive home match at Fratton Park was played on Saturday 9 September 1899, a Southern League First Division 2–0 win against Reading, attended by 9,000 supporters.

 Sir John Brickwood (1852–1932) was Portsmouth's founding chairman.
 Brickwood, owner of a Portsmouth-based brewery, was also a philanthropist.
-In 1900, the Brickwood Brewery opened a mock-Tudor public house named The Pompey in Frogmore Road next to Fratton Park.
+In 1900, the Brickwood Brewery opened a mock-Tudor public house named The Pompey (designed by Arthur Cogswell) next to Fratton Park.
 In 1905, a mock-Tudor club pavilion was donated by Sir John Brickwood and built to the north of The Pompey pub.
-The pavilion, which originally had an octagonal clock tower spire on its roof, contained club offices and players changing rooms.
-The pavilion and The Pompey pub were both designed by Fratton Park's original architect, Arthur Cogswell.
+The pavilion, designed by Alfred H. Bone, originally had an octagonal clock tower spire on its roof.
+The pavilion was used as club offices and the players changing rooms.

-Fratton Park's maximum capacity reached a potential for 58,000 supporters in 1935 after the North Stand and North Terrace were rebuilt, but was reduced to 52,000 for safety reasons after the Burnden Park disaster of 1946.
-The highest recorded attendance in Fratton Park's history was in Portsmouth's first Division One championship winning season of 1948–49 with a crowd recorded at 51,385 on 26 February 1949, for an FA Cup Sixth Round match vs Derby County, a match which if Portsmouth had won, could have led to them achieving the rare Double of winning both the FA Cup and Division One championship titles in the same season.
+Fratton Park's capacity was expanded to 58,000 supporters in 1935 after the North Stand and North Terrace were rebuilt, but was reduced to 52,000 to follow new safety laws introduced after the Burnden Park disaster of 1946.
+The highest recorded attendance in Fratton Park's history was in Portsmouth's first First Division championship winning season of 1948–49 with a crowd recorded at 51,385 on 26 February 1949, for an FA Cup sixth-round match vs Derby County, a match which if Portsmouth had won, could have led to them achieving the rare Double of winning both the FA Cup and First Division titles in the same season.